One Pot Spaghetti And Meatballs

 STEP 2: Now roll up your meatballs.
 I like using a tablespoon size cookie scoop for this part (and this is also a great way to get the kiddos involved in making supper).

-STEP 3: Cook your meatballs over medium high heat in canola oil for just a few minutes in a large deep skillet or Dutch oven just to quickly brown the outside.
+STEP 3: Cook your meatballs over medium high heat in olive oil for just a few minutes in a large deep skillet or Dutch oven just to quickly brown the outside.
 You want a nice dark brown sear on one side, and then turn them over with tongs to quickly firm up the other side.

 Pro Tip: Run a small spatula under each meatball to loosen it up before you turn it over.